The Tailor Who Can't Sew His Own Pants

 Btw. you should really check out Agency Dashboard if you haven't already.

-But here's the truth: I could've written ten blog posts in the time I spent perfecting those PDFs.
+But here's the truth: I could've written 100 blog posts in the time I spent perfecting those PDFs.
 I chose not to.
 That's on me, not on "not having time."

 I tell myself it's because I can't half-ass client work.
 Which is true.
-But it's also convenient excuse for not doing the uncomfortable work of putting myself out there.
+But it's also convenient excuse for not doing the uncomfortable work of putting myself out there because of the "fear" (next chapter):

 The Real Problem